HurricaneDancer/sharex-server-bot/README.md

 <p>
 You upload an image or gif to a certain discord channel (which you set in your config), and then the bot will fetch the image from discord, turn it into form data and upload it to your server.

+If you want to change the name of the file, you can send the name with the file in the message content.
+DO NOT send the attachment type as it will be assigned automatically.

 The result should look something like this: <br>
 <img src = "https://i.hurricanedancer.com/o7FhxrYdgaAa/thumbnail">